mbernste/mbernste.github.io/_posts/2023-06-19-matrix_spaces.md

 <span style="color:#0060C6">**Definition 2 (row space):** Given a matrix $\boldsymbol{A}$, the **column space** of $\boldsymbol{A}$, is the vector space that spans the row-vectors of $\boldsymbol{A}$</span>

-To understand the row space of a matrix $\boldsymbol{A}$, we will consider the matrix from Perspectives -- that is, $\boldsymbol{A}$ as a list of row vectors.
+To understand the row space of a matrix $\boldsymbol{A}$, we will consider the matrix from Perspective 2 -- that is, we will view $\boldsymbol{A}$ as a list of row vectors.
 For example:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_visualize_row_vectors.png" alt="drawing" width="600"/></center>

 The row space is then the vector space that is spanned by these vectors.
-We see that in example, the row space is a hyperplane:
+We see that in the example above, the row space is a hyperplane:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_visualize_row_space.png" alt="drawing" width="350"/></center>